-- Swipe Away Poverty offers low rates to churches, especially start up churches, that are just a little more than what credit card companies charge.
-Rates can be as little as a quarter of a percent, and the company offers a variety of ecommerce options such as a smartphone app.
+- Continue to Give offers low rates to churches, especially start-up churches, that are just a little more than what credit card companies charge.
+Rates can be as little as a quarter of a percent, and the company offers a variety of online giving options such as forms, kiosks, text to give, and apps.

 - MyWell offers credit card processing and online giving services at no cost to churches.
 The cost of interchange is covered by donations.
 Unlike many other options, this is a Christian nonprofit that puts their income toward ministries.